growthbook/growthbook/packages/back-end/test/integrations/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="XXX.json"
 ```

 3. The requisite python connectors in `integration-query-runner.py` installed on your machine.
 These are specified in this folder's pyproject.tomlm file.
-You can install these by changing to this directory and running `poetry install`.
+You can install these by changing to this directory and running `poetry update`.

 ## Other notes